 B. Warnings.
 If a player’s behavior is not so severe as to warrant a technical, a technical warning may be issued without a point deduction and should be accompanied by a brief explanation of the reason for a warning.
 A technical warning may precede the penalty of a technical but is not necessary.

-C. Duplicity.
+C. Multiple penalties.
 If a player’s behavior is severe enough to warrant a technical, the technical may be assessed in addition to any other penalty, including an avoidable hinder.

 Rule 4.10 TIMEOUTS